richardhenyash/artofnht/TESTING.md

 ## Bugs Fixed During Testing ##
 See [Custom CSS Styling](#custom-css-styling) and [HTML](#html) sections for bugs fixed during the automated testing process.

-During the testing process, it was noted that the [Home](index.html) and [Gallery](gallery.html) page images were taking a short while to load in.
+During the manual testing process, it was noted that the [Home](index.html) and [Gallery](gallery.html) page images were taking a short while to load in.
-To improve performance, the [Riot](https://riot-optimizer.com/) image optimisation software tool was used to optimise the .jpg images, and also to convert the images to progressive .jpg format, which loads in a lower resolution version of the image while the full resolution image loads in.
+To improve performance, the [Riot](https://riot-optimizer.com/) image optimisation software tool was used to optimise the .jpg images, and also to convert the images to [progressive](https://www.thewebmaster.com/dev/2016/feb/10/how-progressive-jpegs-can-speed-up-your-website/) .jpg format, which loads in a lower resolution version of the image while the full resolution image loads in.
 This has improved the page loading time for the [Home](index.html) and [Gallery](gallery.html) pages.

-Also see [Contact Form](#contact-form) section for further bug fixed during the manual testing process.
+Also see [Contact Form](#contact-form) and [Browser Compatibility Testing](#browser-compatibility-testing) sections for further bugs fixed during the manual testing process.

 ## Bugs Remaining ##
 There are no known bugs remaining.